cs4241-22a/a2-shortstack/README.md

 ## Technical Achievements

-#### Create a CPA
+#### Create a SPA

-The application is CPA because it takes in user data and displays (real-time) the information that the server holds.
+The application is SPA because it takes in user data and displays (real-time) the information that the server holds on the same page.
 The modal that pops up for the form entry is still in the same .html and is not a separate file.

 ## Design Achievements